trifectatechfoundation/trifectatech-website/content/initiatives/data-compression.md

 Compression algorithms are used in a vast number of protocols and file formats throughout all of computing.
 Implemented in C, these libraries encounter regular security issues despite receiving extensive industry-wide scrutiny.

-Our initiative aims to create memory-safe implementations of compression libraries:
+Our initiative aims to create **memory-safe** implementations of compression libraries:

-- **bzip2**: a file compression program that uses the Burrows–Wheeler algorithm
+- **zlib**: a widely-used compression library, used primarily on the web to provide gzip compression to the text/html/js/css we send around.
-- **zlib**: A widely-used compression library, used primarily on the web to provide gzip compression to the text/html/js/css we send around.
+- **bzip2**: a file compression program that is widely deployed and supported e.g. as part of zip.
-- **xz**: A compression format that provides very good compression, but relatively slow.
+- **xz**: a compression format that provides very good compression, but relatively slow.
 Commonly used for large file downloads.
-- **zstd**: A modern successor to zlib, providing better compression faster.
+- **zstd**: a modern successor to zlib, providing better compression faster.

 ### What We've Done